tsnellgrove/oop_learning/techwtim/dc3_doc.md

 IN-PROC: 8) in interpreter use lists to identify words as prepositions  ("put")
 	DONE: 8.05) Convert noun_handling section into function
 	DONE: Create a special handling case for word1 == "put"
-	TBD: Troubleshooting - carefully map out class to getattr in working cases 8.1) if "in" not in user_input_lst => "I don't see the word 'in' in that sentence" 8.2) send input list between "put" and "in" to noun handling 8.3) send input list from "in" to "end" to noun handling 8.6) try calling put method of container; error out on except 1.5) Create module for most helper interpreter functions
+	DONE: 8.1) if "in" not in user_input_lst => "I don't see the word 'in' in that sentence"
+	DONE: 8.2) send input list between "put" and "in" to noun handling
+	DONE: 8.3) send input list from "in" to "end" to noun handling
+	DONE: 8.6) try calling put method of container; error out on except
+	DONE: Troubleshooting - carefully map out class to getattr in working cases
+	TBD: detailed testing
+1.5) Create module for most helper interpreter functions
 NOTE: All room-based validation happens in the method - the Interpreter just enforces language roles and converts English to method calls